Fakirhat Upazila

 Fakirhat (ফকিরহাট) is a Upazila (sub-district) of Bagerhat District in the Division of Khulna, Bangladesh.
-The medieval "Sixty Dome Mosque" (ষাট গম্বুজ মসজিদ) and the Khan Jahan Ali Mazar is situated here.
+The medieval Sixty Dome Mosque (ষাট গম্বুজ মসজিদ) and the Khan Jahan Ali Mazar are situated here.

 History

 During the War of Liberation, the freedom fighters' camp in Deyapara was suddenly attacked by the Razakars.
 People from both sides were killed and wounded.
 In the village of Jaria, many houses were set on fire by the East Pakistani Army and the Razakars.
 The famous leader from the village of Shatshaia, Jabbar Khan, was killed by the Razakars at Jaria.

 Geography

-Fakirhat is located at 22.7806°N 89.7083°E. It has 24,286 households and a total area of 160.68 km2.
+Fakirhat is located at 22.7806°N 89.7083°E. It has 33,133 households and a total area of 160.68 km2.

-Fakirhat Upazila, is bordered by Rupsa and Mollahat Upazilas to the north, Rampal Upazila to the south, Bagerhat Sadar and Chitalmari Upazilas to the east and Batiaghata and Rupsa Upazilas to the west.
+The upazila is bordered by Rupsa and Mollahat Upazilas to the north, Rampal Upazila to the south, Bagerhat Sadar and Chitalmari Upazilas to the east and Batiaghata and Rupsa Upazilas to the west.
 The main rivers are Rupsa, Bhairab and Chitra.
 The notable beels are Kalkolia and Foltita.